Seagate/cortx/doc/CORTX on JBOD.rst

 SSPL
 ====

-The prerequisites and the procedure associated with the configuration of SSPL component are mentioned below.
+The prerequisites and different procedures associated with the configuration of SSPL component are mentioned below.

 Prerequisites
 -------------